By Huang Lijie

-For example, the Singapore Symphony Orchestra (SSO) keeps its Concerts for Children series to under an hour, and in an interactive format.
+For example, the Singapore Symphony Orchestra (SSO) keeps its Concerts for Children series to under an hour, and in an interactive format, which may feature a narrator.
 It also incorporates other mediums such as videos, slideshows, and drama in the performance.
-Its upcoming concert, The Conductor’s Spellbook, will feature a narrator.

 For parents who remain anxious about bringing their children to arts performances, we spoke with SSO’s content lead, Mr Chia Han-Leon, who has two daughters, aged eight and 16, for tips on how parents can be ace arts escorts.
 Here’s our top five:

 A common misconception parents have, says Mr Chia, is that their children might find classical music difficult to appreciate.
 “In many cases, we find that kids have no preconceptions about what is ‘good’ music, classical or otherwise.”
 Time to set aside your bias.

 If your child might fidget or make noise, consider buying tickets close to the aisle and at the back of the hall.
 At the SSO’s Concerts for Children, talking without disturbing others is acceptable, but parents can also bring a notebook and pen, and write rather than speak.